 Notify the township, village, or city that a temporary campground is proposed.
 The local unit of government may require special zoning approval or may have ordinances regarding camping or mass gatherings.

-The license covers the period specified on the application.
-A temporary campground shall be operated for no more than a two-week period unless written approval for an extension is obtained from the LHD.
-To request an extension, contact the LHD for assistance at least three (3) days before the expiration date of the initial license.
-A temporary campground cannot operate for more than a four-week period.
+The approved dates of operation are printed on the license.
+A temporary campground shall be operated for no more than a two week period unless approval for an extension is obtained from the local health department.
+To request an extension, contact the local health department at least three (3) days before the expiration date of the initial license.
+A temporary campground cannot operate for more than a four week period.
 At least 30 days must pass between a licensing period before another temporary campground license can be issued at the same location.

 There are two types of campsites - modern and primitive.
 Primitive campsites are served by privies.
 Modern campsites are served by flush toilets in a service building and/or each campsite has a sewer connection.
 The following table indicates the minimum required sanitary facilities for a temporary campground:

-• A temporary campground with a water supply under pressure will require a sanitary station or an approved alternative (Rules 5.2, 26) by the LHD for the disposal of holding tank waste.
+- A temporary campground with a water supply under pressure will require a sanitary station or an approved alternative (Rules 5.2, 26) by the local health department for the disposal of holding tank waste.

 Temporary campgrounds may be held in conjunction with other events such as festivals, fairs, races, and holidays.
 In this case, there may be people at the event other than campers.
 Sanitary facilities are, of course, required for the attendees as well as those who intend to camp.
 Facilities may serve both the campground and the other event as long as there are an adequate number of facilities, and the facilities are located in close proximity to the camping area.